Cutting in line: Amusement parks

 In some instances, cutting in line is sanctioned by the authority overseeing the queue.
-For example, amusement park operators such as Six Flags (Flash Pass and Fast Lane), and Walt Disney (FastPass) have virtual queue programs whereby a limited number of patrons cut the line for an attraction by arriving at a pre-designated time (sometimes, but not always, associated with a payment for the privilege).
+For example, amusement park operators such as Six Flags (Fast Lane), and Walt Disney (FastPass) have virtual queue programs whereby a limited number of patrons cut the line for an attraction by arriving at a pre-designated time (sometimes, but not always, associated with a payment for the privilege).
 Common penalties for cutting the line without this privilege range from being forced to the back of the line to removal from the premises.

 Airports

 At airports, it is customary - for the sake of efficiency - to allow pregnant women, adults accompanying small children, the elderly and the physically disabled to board an airplane first, regardless of their seat, class or assignment.
 However, the priority afforded wheelchair-using passengers has reportedly given rise to a practice in the United States, whereby some passengers who do not normally use a wheelchair request one, to pass through security checks quickly and to be among the first to board an aircraft.
 At the conclusion of the flight, these passengers walk off the aircraft, instead of waiting for a wheelchair and thus being among the last to disembark.
 The neologism "miracle flight" has been coined to describe this behavior, as passengers apparently needing a wheelchair before boarding the aircraft are "miraculously" able to walk afterwards.

 In the United States, Clear Secure allows its subscribers to skip to the front of TSA lines for a fee.
 This has garnered criticism, including in California, where a 2024 bill aims to prevent this line-cutting mechanism.
 The bill would allow Clear to operate separate security lines, but would no longer allow its subscribers to cut the general security lines.